QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 |windows-seamless-4.png| |windows-seamless-1.png|

-Also, the inter-VM services work as usual ñ e.g. to request opening a document or URL in the Windows AppVM from another VM:
+Also, the inter-VM services work as usual ‚Äì e.g. to request opening a document or URL in the Windows AppVM from another VM:

 .. code:: console